vforteli/funcstoragevnet/README.md

 # funcstoragevnet
-Template for deploying function with storage account with vnet rule in place
+Template for deploying azure function app with storage account with vnet firewall rule in place
+Turns out this works, as long as the storage account file share is also explicitly created